top of page

 promoting mental and physical well being through Sensory Enrichment sessions

 The Sensory Room is an in person event, we regularly set up in various locations in Nova Scotia.
-In 2024 we also schedule a two Sensory Room weekends in New Brunswick and one in PEI!
-Do you live elsewhere?
+Do you live elsewhere in the world?
+We now also do the 'Long Distance Sensory Room'.

-Schedule in person Sensory Room May-June 2024:
+Schedule in person Sensory Room, Nova Scotia:

-• Sunday May 12th, Timberlea - 5 spots
+• Sunday December 1st, Timberlea - SOLD OUT

 Fee for sessions in Nova Scotia (tax incl): $75*, included in the price: